-The purpose of this Statistical Analysis Plan (SAP) is to provide a description of the statistical methods to be implemented for the analysis of data from the study with protocol number TA-8995-301.
+The purpose of this Statistical Analysis Plan (SAP) is to provide a description of the statistical methods to be implemented for the analysis of data from the study with protocol number TA-8995-302, version 6.0.
 The SAP will be finalized prior to database lock.
 Any deviations from the SAP after database lock will be documented in the final Clinical Study Report (CSR).